Freeway Series: History

 At one point, both teams were owned by major media conglomerates: the Angels had been owned by the Walt Disney Company, and the Dodgers were owned by News Corporation (each company owned one of the MLB broadcast partners, with News Corporation changing its name to 21st Century Fox in 2013, and subsequently being purchased by the Walt Disney Company in 2019).
 Both teams have been sold in recent years.

 During the 2002 World Series, there was a moment of peace in the rivalry as a result of the nightmares the Dodgers and their fans were facing because the Angels played the San Francisco Giants, the fierce in-state rivals of the Dodgers.
 The Los Angeles Times called the series "the Dodgers' 'Nightmare Series.'"
 The New York Post called it "the worst-scenario World Series for the Dodgers."
 The San Francisco Chronicle called the series "a Dodger fan's worst nightmare."
 The Dodgers and their fans, including Chairman Bob Daly and former manager Tommy Lasorda, rooted for the eventual champions and attended their games in Anaheim.
 Lasorda was at Game 2 and stood behind the batting cage and said that he's a big fan of Angels manager Mike Scioscia (Scioscia had spent his entire 13 year playing career with the Dodgers).
 Daly attended Game 7 and sat near the Angels dugout, as a fan of late Angels owner Gene Autry.
-This series was the Angels first championship, while the Dodgers' most recent title came in the 2020 World Series.
+This series was the Angels first, and to date, only championship.
+Of note, the Dodgers have played what is considered the Angels biggest rival, the Oakland Athletics, in the 1974 and 1988 World Series.

 History was made in 2014 when two MVPs were chosen from the same metropolitan area with the Angels outfielder Mike Trout winning the American League MVP and Dodger pitcher Clayton Kershaw winning National League MVP for the year.
 This occurred again in 2019 when the Angels' Trout and Dodgers' Cody Bellinger won their league's respective MVP awards.

+Another recent point of contention between the two fanbases occurred on December 9, 2023, when Angels’ star Shohei Ohtani signed with the Dodgers for $700 million.
+Ohtani's decision to leave the Angels to sign with the Dodgers led to some Angels fans dubbing him a "traitor" and "sell-out".
+Following the firing of Ippei Mizuhara in 2024 due to his theft of $4.5 million from Ohtani for sports betting, animosity towards Ohtani's departure from Angels fans only grew.
+The first regular season meetings between the two teams since the signing took place on June 21, 2024 at Dodger Stadium and on September 3, 2024 at Angel Stadium.

+In 2025, the Angels swept the season-series from the Dodgers, 6-0, for just the second time since the two teams began playing each other in the regular season in 1997.
+However, this would be a small blemish for the Dodgers on the season, as they would win their second of back-to-back championships against the Toronto Blue Jays in seven games.